Changissnz/nu_merchant_principal/README.md

-labeling of the strategic prideful (the illusionist) one of the few attributes of complete truth for them; to be labeled any concept but for there to be no "infrastructure" of truth to handle the effects from being labeled as such is moot, and the labeling an example of stubbed reasoning. <ins>Stubbed reasoning</ins> is of a lower quality in usability than what can be labeled circular reasoning.
-This category of reasoning is not only circular, claimed to be justifiable by revolving around a core that does not have to be on factually applicable standing, and the "bodies" in this reasoning revolving around the core due to connections distorted to yield truths in the fanciness of probability, the reasoning is also not very usable (a stub instead of the required potential) through a deliberate stunting of its development by its issuer.
+labeling of the strategic prideful (the illusionist) one of the few attributes of complete truth for them; to be labeled any concept but for there to be no "infrastructure" of operation to deliver the effects from being labeled as such is moot, and the labeling an example of stubbed reasoning. <ins>Stubbed reasoning</ins> is of a lower quality in usability than what can be labeled circular reasoning.
+This category of reasoning is not only circular, claimed to be justifiable by its revolution around a core that does not have to be on factually applicable standing, and the "bodies" in this reasoning revolving around the core due to connections distorted to yield truths in the fanciness of probability, the reasoning is also not very usable (a stub instead of the required potential) through a deliberate stunting of its development by its issuer.
+These two categories of reasoning tools are self-justifying, used to send messages to be interpreted as impervious by their lack of substance underneath, vulnerable not because of truth but by the prospects of adversarial usage of those truths.